capprogram/2021bootcamp/bestpractices/README.md

 To complete this tutorial:

- * Go to the Github Bootcamp page and go into the directory for "bestpractices"
+ * Go to the Github Bootcamp page and go into the directory for "bestpractices" (which you are probably already in if you see this document)
  * Click on the colab_bestpractices.ipynb link
  * After that, copy the URL, go to https://colab.research.google.com and click on the github tab when opening a file
  * If you are okay with it, allow google drive to have access to your github.
 This script should still work if you deny access.